 With 11,000 years of documented human habitation, the Sangre de Cristo National Heritage Area is a crossroads of the centuries.
 Here a unique blend of Native American, Hispano and Anglo settlement is reflected in the diversity of the people, art and traditions.
 The geographic isolation of our high desert valley and the peoples’ enduring ties to the land have given rise to a rich cultural heritage and ensured its preservation.
 The area’s fertile cultural landscape is complemented by remarkable natural resources, including the mighty Rio Grande, majestic Rocky Mountain peaks, Great Sand Dunes National Park, National Wildlife Refuges, and the high mountain desert, all of which lend the Sangre de Cristo National Heritage Area an unparalleled beauty that offers a sense of retreat and a powerful source of inspiration for visitors.

-The board meets at 6:00 pm the third Wednesday of each month.
-Meetings are held in rotation between Alamosa, Conejos, and Costilla counties.
+Join the SdCNHA for board meetings at 6:00 pm the third Wednesday of the month, with exceptions in the months of April, May, July, September and December.
+Meetings are held in at 623 4th Street in Alamosa.
 Contact our office for more details.

-Alliance of National Heritage Areas
+We are a member of the Alliance of National Heritage Areas (ANHA)